Don't let the polka-dots fool you. He's more than capable of beating you from here to Tibet and back.

 While a bow is her main weapon, Viola simply punches the crap out of monsters in her standard combos and some specials.

 The Fighter class in Dragon Quest III is basically this.
-Naturally, they use claws to keep up—something hinted at by a character revered for taking down a bear in hand-to-hand combat.
+Naturally, such characters use claws to keep up —- something hinted at by a character revered for taking down a bear in hand-to-hand combat.

-Dragon Quest VI has a Martial Artist class (that the Fighter class has been retranslated as), though it's arguable whether it fits since weapon and armor selections are not based on class so unarmed combat is not a strict requirement.
+Dragon Quest VI has a Martial Artist class (a retranslation of the Fighter class), though in this game weapon and armor selections are not based on class so unarmed combat is not a strict requirement.

 There's also one in Dragon Quest VII, though it only has a partial effect on what the user can/cannot equip.
 (Mainly it's used to teach special moves.)

 All the playable characters in Dragon Quest VIII get an Unarmed skill set, though weapons are generally more useful in most cases.

 Dragon Quest IX has a Martial Artist class, which has access to the Fisticuffs skill set, which if maxed out increases the amount of damage done while bare-handed.

 One common way to avoid doing massive damage to your own party when one or more of your characters are confused is to deliberately leave fisticuffs undeveloped and then simply unequip the weapons as necessary.